 | Signal-based multichannel | 8-12% | 3-5% | 20-35 |

-Signal-based outreach does not just improve reply rates — it improves reply quality.
-When someone responds to a signal-based message, they are more likely to be engaging with the substance of your outreach (the trigger you referenced) rather than sending a generic “not interested” reply.
+Signal-based outreach improves reply quality as well as reply rate.
+When someone responds to a trigger-referenced message, they are engaging with the substance of what you raised rather than firing back a generic “not interested.”

 Comparison: lead generation channels for IT consultants